 - “Lingering” dying process (seems like they’re fighting the process, can’t let go, etc.)

 - Emotional distress/lability.

 - Promote wound healing (especially post-surgical or post-injury.)

 How long is a visit for energy work?

-The length of an energy work visit depends on how much energy work would support the patient.
-An average session of energy work for our hospice patients is about 30 minutes.
+The length of a session depends on how much energy work would support the patient.
+An average session for our hospice patients is about 30 minutes.